greenwood-capital-tagline-logo

 Participating Greenwood Capital employees and consultants that are not advisory personnel will receive a part of the first full year’s investment advisory fee for any client obtained by Greenwood Capital through the employee’s referral.
 As part of the TCB family of financial services, Greenwood Capital participates in an internal referral program.
 Employees within TCB Corporation that are not employees of Greenwood Capital will indirectly receive a referral reward for any client obtained by us through the individual’s referral.
 Greenwood Capital has entered into a cash compensation agreement directly with eligible employees of Countybank, Countybank Mortgage Services (a division of Countybank), and Countybanc Insurance Services, Inc. (a subsidiary of Countybank) for solicitation of accounts.
 Compensation for these services is detailed in the Agreement between us and each individual participating employee.

-Each client obtained through these efforts receives a disclosure document with details of the agreement and the calculation methodology of the compensation that the paid promoter will receive.
-All solicitation/referral fees paid to individuals are included in the investment advisory fees paid by the client and NO additional charges are added to cover these solicitation/referral fees.
+Prospects introduced to us through these referral efforts receive a disclosure document detailing the agreement and the calculation methodology for the compensation provided to the referring party.
+All paid promoter fees paid under these agreements are included in the investment advisory fees paid by the client, and no additional charges are imposed to cover these fees.

 Item 15: Custody